stormchaserroleplaying/stormchaserRPG/Classes/Disciple/Druid/Firethorn/index.md

 | 3rd | *Fireball, Plant Growth* |
 | 4th | *Elemental Bane, Grasping Vine* |
 | 5th | *Immolation, Wrath of Nature* |

-### Bonus Proficiencies
-When you choose this circle, you gain proficiency with martial axes and bludgeons.

 ## Talents